jul0105/last-byte.github.io/_posts/2019-10-24-tactical-debriefing1.md

 sshuttle -r root@10.0.0.1 10.0.0.0/24
 ```

 A thing which I couldn't find in the documentation but that I really needed in the lab was the ability to use public key authentication with SSHuttle.
-The correct way to do it is by employing the following syntax
+The correct way to do it is by employing the following syntax:

 ```